Home Page

 In fact, there is no requirement to investigate any aspect of a crime.
 If the prosecution thinks it has a cut and dried case why would it bother looking for the truth?

-Of the 3 motoring offences I was charged with, 2 made it to court on 2 March 2005.
+Of the 3 motoring offences I was charged with, 2 made it to court on 2 March 2005 (the third was dropped, though 18 months were to elapse before I was officially informed of the fact).

-The first, that of swerving into the path of a motorcycle at the Swallow Roundabout, was confirmed by 2 witnesses: Miro and Rob Roy.
+The first, that of swerving into the path of a motorcycle at the Swallow Roundabout, was confirmed by 2 'witnesses': Russell Moir and Catherine MacGregor.

 If the COPFS had followed its own rule, this particular charge would have been struck off the record.